OutSystems/AzureARMTemplates/README.md

 - For performance reasons its highly recommended that you create a separate session database and a log database (OutSystems 11 only).

+- When must chose the same major version for the Platform Server and Service Studio.

 - All templates will install OutSystems with a 30 days trial license.
 Please make sure you upload your own license before starting the real development of your apps.

 ## Existing Database Server